Table of contents

-In younger children, additional symptoms may include sadness, irritability, clinginess, worry, aches and pains, refusing to go to school, or being underweight.
-Teens may show these same signs and also include feeling negative and worthless, anger, poor performance or attendance at school, feeling misunderstood and extremely sensitive, using recreational drugs or alcohol, eating or sleeping too much, self-harm, loss of interest in normal activities, and avoidance of social interaction.
+In younger children, additional symptoms may include sadness, anger, clinginess, concern, and pains, refusing school, or being underweight.
+Teens may show these same signs.
+But symptoms may also include feeling negative and worthless, irritability, underperformance or lack of school attendance, feeling misunderstood and extremely sensitive, resorting to recreational drugs or alcohol, eating or sleeping too much, self-harm, loss of interest in everyday activities, and avoidance of social interaction.

 Some forms of depression occur in tandem with life or medical events.
 A doctor may add a specifier to clarify the type of depression present.
 Some common types are:

 - Persistent depressive disorder – a depressed mood that lasts over two years